 The reviewer is correct regarding the changes we made to the model from Diedrichsen et al. We provde a detailed explanation in our response to R1 comment 1.
 Briefly,…

-We appreciate the reviewer’s concern regarding the intuition behind the different parameters, and based on your suggestion, we have included a figure in this response document to demonstrate the different processes fit to individuals from our pilot data.
+We appreciate the reviewer’s concern regarding the intuition behind the different parameters, and have now included a figure in this response document to demonstrate the different processes fit to individuals from our pilot data.

-With regard to the retention parameter of the strategic model, we have added clarification to these points in the Model Based Analysis section (lines 226-228) and We now further describe the A term with more clarity.
-The A term represents the ability for the brain to remember or retain prior strategies, not just correct for errors.
-This is added because when a participant aims for a target, they would remember the general area where they aimed previously.
-This memory of the previous strategy is not perfect, so they remember only a portion of the previous strategy.
-The A parameter, specifically, retains a portion of the strategy from one trial to the next.
-This term has also been added to previous studies of upper extremity reaching studies to model strategy (Taylor and Ivry, 2011).
+With regard to the retention parameter of the strategic model, we have add details of our description of the A term in the Model Based Analysis section (lines 226-228) .
+The A term represents the proportion of the prior strategy that is retained from one step (stride?) to the next.
+One justification for its inclusion is the assumption that participants remember some proportion of their explicit action selection.
+For example, when a participant aims for a target, they would remember the general area where they aimed previously.
+The fact that this retention factor is less than 1 indicates that the memory is not perfect, as it may be corrupted by noise or decay with time.
+In a previous model of strategic learning during reaching (Taylor and Ivry, 2011), the memory term was a core feature of the model and demonstrated sensitivity to the quality of visual feedback, something that makes intuitive sense given our example of trying to remember where you last directed your reach.

 The simulations that you show have a high SD for the learning phase in the groups where variability was added.
 It makes me wonder what the individual fits might end up looking like?
 The fit relies so heavily on the learning portion of the data since it is nearly half the data for each condition.
 Do you have individual subject examples?
 Perhaps I am missing something?

-We thank the reviewer for this comment and have now provided a plot within the body of this response which we are calling supplementary figure 1 to address this and previous reviewer comments (R1 comments #7).
-First, we believe the variability in the simulations figure (Figure 3) likely represents the variation of targets performed on each iteration of the simulation.
-To ensure this is the case we provide supplementary figure 1, as the reviewer suggested, which includes stride by stride data of the pilot subjects who completed both conditions along with separate model fits for better visualization (especially in the High Variability condition).
-Here we can see that the models follow the data quite well and the there is greater variability in the model during the High Variability condition when compared with the Consistent Condition.
+We have now provided a plot within the body of this response which we are calling supplementary figure 1 to address this and previous reviewer comments (R1 comments #7).
+To aid visualization (especially in the High Variability condition) as the reviewer suggested, Supplementary figure 1 includes stride by stride data of the pilot subjects who completed both conditions along with separate model fits.
+The reviewer is correct in noting the high SD during learning for the variable conditions.
+However, the new figure makes clear that the variability in the simulations figure (Figure 3) is primarily due to the variability of target locations across strides, as each simulation has a unique target set drawn from the distributions for each of the respective conditions.
+Importantly, in supplementary figure 1 we can see that the models fit the data quite well across all conditions.

 Supplementary figure 1: